maxonflutter/Junior-AI-Flutter-Pair-Programmer/examples_issues_for_junior_ai/theme_text_theme_and_color_scheme.md

 ## Issue Title
-"Junior AI: Create a Text Theme and Color Scheme for App"
+Junior AI: Create a Text Theme and Color Scheme for App

-## Issue Description**
+## Issue Description
 In order to ensure consistency and visual appeal across our app, we need to establish a Text Theme and Color Scheme.
 #### Text Theme: Typography Guidelines
 1. Font Family: A modern sans-serif font that is legible at all sizes.